 The marital status of the participants presented to the chart 1.3.
 As you may see the majority is married at a rate of 74%.
-Twelve percent is divorced and fourteen percent remains single.
+12% is divorced and 14% remains single.

 Over half of the respondents to the piloting had a high school diploma and 21% had a bachelor's degree, chart 1.4 below: